HBDK/Snap-Shipper/Snap-Shipper/DOCS.md

 the add on stops when it is done uploading, so to make sure you backups are shipped you must run this manually when a new snapshot is done or set up an automation to trigger this.

+I recommend setting DryRun to True until you are sure you configuration is correct

 ## Options

 this project currently doesn't verify the schema of the config so please start the addon after config changes to make sure that they work.